Fernando144ft/My-Work-Repo/README.md

 # Fernando D. Parra - *Overview*
 Bachelor's Degree in Cybersecurity at Metropolitan State University of Denver.
-<br>I am focused on Networking, Network Security, Network Engineering, Python, and Linux.
+<br>Some of my main areas are on Network Engineering, Cybersecurity, and Cyber Law (CIPP/US).
-<br>Currently seeking Cisco Certified Network Associate Certification and later on, CompTIA Security+ 701.
+<br>Currently seeking Cisco Certified Network Associate Certification and Certified Information Privacy Professional.
+<br>Later on I hope to also get CompTIA A+ and Security+.

 ## Education
 ### Graduating from Metropolitan State University of Denver, Fall of 2025